Philosophical Café

 The "Philosophical Café", in the Karmeliterhof, is the place where all interested people can join in, discuss, analyze, report, criticize, complement or simply listen.
 Topics are discussed that are not only of interest to experts, but to many people.

 It is a place of understanding where there are no taboos.
 The goal is to practice such skills and abilities that lead to independent analysis and judgment and encourage critical thinking.
-On the one hand, interest in politics is to be awakened, and on the other hand, the prerequisites are to be created for seeing through complex interrelationships and acquiring the competence to act in order to actively participate in social processes.
+On the one hand, interest in politics is to be awakened, and the prerequisites are to be created for seeing through complex interrelationships and acquiring the competence to act in order to actively participate in social processes.

 The proposed topics are facilitated by a philosopher (as a inquierer in the sense of a Socratic Dialogue).
 The participants are often confronted with controversial theses.
 The aim is to create a process in which the dialogue between participants plays the central role.